Taylor Swift: 2004–2008: Career beginnings and Taylor Swift

-Swift signed to Sony/ATV Tree Music Publishing in 2004; at 14, she became the youngest signee in the publishing company's history.
+Swift signed with Sony/ATV Tree Music Publishing in 2004; at 14, she became the youngest person in that publishing company's history.
 In Nashville, she worked with experienced Music Row songwriters, including Liz Rose.
 Rose and Swift would write songs every Tuesday afternoon after school.
-After one year on the development deal, she left RCA Records, who decided to keep her in development until she turned 18.
-Swift made this decision because she wanted to release the songs immediately, to make sure that they still resonated with her teenage experiences.
+After one year on the development deal, she left RCA Records, which was planning to keep her in development until she turned 18.
+Swift made this decision because she wanted to release the songs immediately to ensure that they still resonated with her teenage experiences.

-Swift organized a showcase concert at Bluebird Cafe on November 3, 2004; among the attendees were Scott Borchetta, a music executive who was planning to establish an independent record label, Big Machine Records.
-She signed a recording contract with Big Machine two weeks after the concert, on the condition that her albums would be written by herself; her father purchased a three-percent stake in the company.
-The contract was finalized by July 2005, when Swift ended the working relationship with Dymtrow.
+Swift organized a showcase concert at the Bluebird Cafe on November 3, 2004; among the attendees was Scott Borchetta, a music executive who was planning to establish an independent record label called Big Machine Records.
+She signed a recording contract with Big Machine two weeks after the concert, on the condition that her albums would be self-written; her father purchased a three-percent stake in the company.
+The contract was finalized by July 2005, when Swift ended her working relationship with Dymtrow.
 She spent four months near the end of 2005 recording her debut album, Taylor Swift, with the producer Nathan Chapman.

 Swift's debut single, "Tim McGraw", was released in June 2006.
 She and her mother spent mid-2006 sending promotional copies of the song to country radio stations across the US.
 Taylor Swift was released on October 24, 2006.
-On the US Billboard 200 chart, the album peaked at number five and spent 157 weeks—the longest chart run by an album in the 2000s.
+On the US Billboard 200 chart, the album peaked at number five and spent 157 weeks on the chart—the longest chart run by an album in the 2000s.
 With Taylor Swift, she became the first female country music artist to write or co-write every track on a platinum-certified debut album.
-The album was promoted by a six-month radio tour and Swift's opening for other country artists, including Rascal Flatts in 2006, and George Strait, Brad Paisley, and Tim McGraw and Faith Hill in 2007.
+Swift promoted the album with a six-month radio tour and by opening for other country artists, including Rascal Flatts in 2006, and George Strait, Brad Paisley, and Tim McGraw and Faith Hill in 2007.
 She opened for Rascal Flatts again in 2008, when she dated the singer Joe Jonas.

 Taylor Swift was supported by four more singles in 2007 and 2008: "Teardrops on My Guitar", "Our Song", "Picture to Burn", and "Should've Said No".
 "Our Song" and "Should've Said No" reached number one on the Hot Country Songs chart; with the former single, Swift became the youngest person to single-handedly write and sing a number-one country single.
 "Teardrops on My Guitar" was Swift's breakthrough single on mainstream radio and charts, reaching the top 10 of the Pop Songs, Adult Pop Songs, and Adult Contemporary charts.
 Her next releases were the Christmas extended play (EP) The Taylor Swift Holiday Collection in October 2007, and the Walmart-exclusive EP Beautiful Eyes in July 2008.
-Swift became the youngest person to be awarded with Nashville Songwriters Association's Songwriter/Artist of the Year in 2007.
+Swift became the youngest person to be awarded with the Nashville Songwriters Association's Songwriter/Artist of the Year in 2007.